usethesource/salix/README.md

 - Render: defines the rendering logic to convert "views" to HTML `Node`s.
 Only needed if you define your own attributes or elements, or if you need to call `render` explicitly.

-- Decode: contains the logic of representing decoders (functions that interpret event ocurrences into messages) in such a way that they can be sent to and received from the browser.
-Import this if you use subscriptions, if you need *mapping* (see above), or if you're defining your own decoders or subscriptions.
+- Decode: contains the logic of representing handlers (functions that interpret event ocurrences into messages) in such a way that they can be sent to and received from the browser.
+Import this if you use subscriptions, if you need *mapping* (see above), or if you're defining your own events, commands or subscriptions.

 - Diff & Patch: internal modules for diffing and patching `Node`.
 You should never have to import these modules.